Ly-sec/PalBot/README.md

 # Features
 Newest feature: Whitelist
-The bot will check every 5 minutes (changable in the index.js) if every user in the server is whitelisted.
+The bot will check every 3 minutes (changable in the config.json) if every user in the server is whitelisted.
 The whitelist is disabled by default so if you want to change that, use the `/whitelist` command.

 # Commands
-`/Server` - Gives you basic informations about your Palworld server.
+`/server` - Gives you basic informations about your Palworld server.
 Be aware though that the "current Players" is not always correct.

-Gamedig maybe fetches that wrong, not sure.
+`/players` - Let's you fetch a list of online players (including steamId and userId).

 `/rcon-edit` - A simple way of managing the people that should be allowed to use the RCON commands.
 This is made possible through discords role system.

-`/rcon` - This is where the magic happens.
-You're able to send messages to the server, save the server and also shut the server off.
+`/broadcast` - Let's you send messages to the server through rcon.

+`/save` - Let's you save the server through rcon.

+`/shutdown` - Let's you shut the server down with specified time and message.

 `/whitelist` - Ability to enable/disable the whitelist.